kubernetes/website/content/zh-cn/docs/reference/setup-tools/kubeadm/implementation-details.md

 1. All images will be pulled from registry.k8s.io by default.
    See [using custom images](/docs/reference/setup-tools/kubeadm/kubeadm-init/#custom-images) for customizing the image repository
-1. In case of kubeadm is executed in the `--dry-run` mode, static Pods files are written in a temporary folder
+1. In case kubeadm is executed in the `--dry-run` mode, static Pod files are written in a temporary folder
 1. Static Pod manifest generation for control plane components can be invoked individually with the [`kubeadm init phase control-plane all`](/docs/reference/setup-tools/kubeadm/kubeadm-init-phase/#cmd-phase-control-plane) command